a-synchronous/rubico.land/articles/transducers-crash-course-rubico-v2.md

 With transducers, you could express the above transformation as a single pass.
 An item in the transformation would be both filtered and mapped before the next item in the reducing operation.
 Batch transformations must create an intermediate array between each operation; transducers do not have this requirement and so do not incur the memory penalty.

-The next example takes the above example and converts it to use rubico transducers.
+The next example takes the above example and converts it to use Rubico transducers.

 <br />